ssakhash/Vision-Transformer-using-PyTorch/README.md

-# Vision-Transformer-from-Scratch
+# Vision-Transformer-using-PyTorch

 This repository contains an updated implementation of a Vision Transformer (ViT), a model that applies the transformer architecture (which was originally designed for natural language processing) to computer vision tasks.
 We demonstrate the use of the model with the CIFAR-100 dataset.

 ## Overview

-The key idea behind Vision Transformers is to treat an image just like a sequence of tokens in a sentence.
-The image is broken down into fixed-size patches, which are then flattened into a sequence of 1D vectors.
-This sequence is then passed through a transformer encoder.
-The transformer's attention mechanism allows the model to weigh the contribution of each patch based on its context, or its relationship with other patches, in determining the final output.
+Vision Transformers' main concept is to handle a picture in the same way as a string of tokens in a language.
+A series of 1D vectors are created by flattening the image's fixed-size patches into a series of 1D vectors.
+A transformer encoder is then used to feed this sequence through.
+The model may weigh each patch's contribution depending on its context, or its relationship to other patches, to determine the output owing to the transformer's attention mechanism.

 ## Requirements